SethBerke/Cavatica/README.md

 -----

-***IBS:*** Calculating identity-by-descent estimates between pairs of samples to verify relatedness as given in the pedigree files.
+***IBS:*** Calculating identity-by-state estimates between pairs of samples to verify relatedness as given in the pedigree files.

 -----
 ### Workflows

-***Quality Control:*** Cleaning gzVCFs and identifying samples to be dropped during trio analysis.
+***Quality Control:*** Basic variant filtering for gzVCFs and identifying samples to be dropped during trio analysis.

 -----